 Released due to the popularity of the Super Nintendo release Harvest Moon, Harvest Moon GB is a sequel/stand alone series that marks the debut of the game on handheld consoles.
 It is primarily about taking over your recently deceased grandpa's run down farm and restoring it to it's former glory, sharing similarities to the SNES version.
-The game does not contain a set ending, and instead the player is judged on a yearly basis by the ghost of his grandpa, and given a score which is used to issue rewards and eventually surpass him as the "Ranch Master".
+The game does not contain a set ending, and instead the player is judged on a yearly basis by the ghost of their grandpa, and given a score which is used to issue rewards and eventually surpass him as the "Ranch Master".

 This handheld version strips away a few features in order to make it suit the portable transition, the dating and marriage elements from the SNES version are removed, as have festivals and the ability to travel between the farm and town via the mountains.
 There are harvest sprites which will help the player who live below the tool shed in the yard.